 - Ad extensions, like the ones in the Yahoo ad below, enable your ad to take up more space in the results list, increasing its visibility and allowing you to provide more information about your product or service:

 To earn the coveted click, each component should work together and use a strong landing page, highlighted by a landing page.

 Search engine advertising operates using an auction-based system, in which advertisers bid on certain keywords relevant to their product or service.
 It should be mentioned, however, that bids and clicks are different.
 Just because you might bid $100 for a keyword phrase, does not mean you will be charged $100 for each ad click.

 Keyword selection determines which searches display your ads, so without in-depth keyword research to identify the most appropriate terms, you could potentially miss your target audience.
 Choosing the right keywords (ones with high volume and low competition) can also make your ad rank higher and cost less.

-Quality Score indicates how well your ad meets the needs and search intent of your target audience, and is used by the search engine to provide searchers with the most useful results possible.
+Quality Score indicates how well your ad meets the needs and search intent of your target audience, search engine uses it to provide searchers with the most useful results possible.
 To calculate Quality Score, SEM platforms look at a variety of factors:

 The benefits of having a detailed strategy

 Setting up a search advertising campaign is relatively fast and easy.
 It’s highly flexible and configurable, and can typically be set up in just a few hours.
 Additionally, changes can be made on an ad hoc basis, so you can continuously tailor your website content, keywords, and ad spending based on your audience’s behavior.